k-karlovic/bottle-classification/README.md

 #### Testing

 The accuracy of the trained model is always higher than the tested one because during testing the model tests with new input data.
-The clf.predict (X_test) command is used for testing to obtain the model accuracy percentage.
+The `clf.predict(X_test)` command is used for testing to obtain the model accuracy percentage.
 The result can be displayed through the accuracy or precision of the model.

 &nbsp;
 ## Conclusion
 The project consists of collecting images to create a data set for training the SVM algorithm.
 The images were collected by photographing bottles and cans.
 The bottles were photographed with a cap, without a cap, with a label, and without a label in order to get as realistic a situation as possible.
 Plastic bottles were also subsequently heat-treated and photographed.
 The OpenCV image processing package in Python was used to increase the data set.
 In order to reduce the time required to train the model, feature extraction algorithms are used.
 There are different algorithms for extracting features, and SIFT, SURF, and ORB algorithms were used in the project.
 The performance of ORB in feature detection is the same as with SIFT which means it is better than SURF and is faster by almost two orders of magnitude.
-In Chapter “7.
-Comparison of the obtained results "using the function" GridSearchCV () "the optimal parameters are obtained.
+In Chapter [Comparison of the obtained results](#comparison-of-the-obtained-results) using the function `GridSearchCV()` the optimal parameters are obtained.
 The RBF and polynomial cores with the SURF algorithm for finding features have the highest precision, the lowest training and testing times of SVM models.
 But the ORB algorithm has the least feature finding time, which also results in a faster classification of cans and bottles.
 Therefore, the best solution is offered by the ORB algorithm, which has an accuracy of 0.927 and 7 times shorter time compared to the SURF algorithm.
 The application of feature extraction algorithms directly results in a reduction in the time required to train the model.

 &nbsp;
 ## Literature